Richard O'Donnell (playwright): Stop Smiling magazine

 O'Donnell has written for such national publications as Entertainment Weekly and Stop Smiling as well as having served under publisher J. C. Gabel as editor-at-Large for the latter.

 Static Multimedia E-zine

-He served as editor-at-large for cultural ezine Static Multimedia and wrote a daily column titled Kreep's Korner under his pen name The Kreep.
+He served as editor-at-large for cultural ezine Static Multimedia from 2004 to 2012.
+He also wrote a daily horror column titled Kreep's Korner and The Horror under his pen name B. R. Kreep.

-For Halloween, October 31, 2008, O'Donnell's Kreep Blog on Static Multimedia was the cover story for the Chicago Tribune Movies page Screen Scene titled "Kreep-ing Along Poetically".
+For Halloween, October 31, 2008, O'Donnell's Kreep Blog on Static Multimedia and Super Unleaded Design was the cover story for the Chicago Tribune Movies page Screen Scene titled "Kreep-ing Along Poetically".
 It chronicled the history of his blog and podcast The Kreep, that reviewed horror films in poetic verse.
 It accredited his daughter Valia for encouraging him to go public with his Kreep character and poems.

 In 2008, O’Donnell's blog The Kreep received a Coraline handmade box, numbered 46/50, assembled by the stop-motion animation team at Laika films, honoring their favorite bloggers.